ThatSealgair/constitution/Constitution.md

 22.6 In this section "entitled member" means a member of The Club who is entitled under the rules of the association to vote.

+22.7 To make changes to Section 25 "Acquisition Clause" and to Section 22.7
+- 25.1.1 A special general meeting must be called.
+    - 25.1.1.1 The special general meeting called to enact Section 25 must be a meeting set a week apart from any special general meeting called to make changes to Section 25.
+- 25.1.2 The quorum of this meeting must be double that required by 19.1.
+- 25.1.3 A 70% vote in favour of all members and executive must be achieved.
+- 25.1.4 The President, Secretary, and Treasurer must vote unanimously in favour of the decision.

 ## 23 FUNDS AND ACCOUNTS

 23.1 The funds of The Club must be kept in the name of The Club in the University branch of the Commonwealth Bank.
 The Club shall operate one (1) account only.
 Exceptions to this can only occur with the specific approval of the Clubs and Societies committee.